Choreographic Works

 A Full Void

 Choreographer and Dancer: Alexandra Lockhart Music by: Dr. Brian House | Data sonfication of Parker Solar Probe FIELDS Instrument Projection by: Alexandra Lockhart - utilizing SDO and SOHO images during PSP Encounter 13.
-Courtesy of NASA/SDO and the AIA, EVE, and HMI science teams, and SOHO/LASCO C2 consortium.
+Lighting design by: Alexandra Lockhart and Amy Campion Courtesy of NASA/SDO and the AIA, EVE, and HMI science teams, and SOHO/LASCO C2 consortium.

 7 mins.

-Inspired by the complexity and dynamism of the Sun we live with on a daily basis, this piece explores phenomenas embedded in this star and the solar wind.
+Inspired by the complexity and dynamism of the Sun we live with on a daily basis, this piece explores phenomena embedded in this star and the solar wind.
 ‘A Full Void’ explores sensations of an evolving and interactive helical journey of energy which evades static states, and exemplifies that areas of transition are where the excitement happens, and defined beginnings or endings are nonexistent.
 An admirable system where boundaries aren’t imposed, but created by the processes themselves.

 Solar wind, the Sun’s tendril reaching out into the ever expanding universe, connects all of the in-between space.
 As it acts as an interconnecting membrane, and has unique interactions with each body it comes across, it beautifully does the same throughout all of LASP.